-A milk-filled cyst (called a “galactocele”) could form, or milky discharge from the breast (called “galactorrhea”) can happen (8).
-In either case, it’s possible the implants may have to be removed (9).
+A milk-filled cyst (called a “galactocele”) could form, or a milky discharge from the breast (called “galactorrhea”) can happen (8).
+In either case, the implants may have to be removed (9).

-There are different surgical techniques that can be used to insert implants.
-Let’s take a look at some of them and how they might affect your ability to breastfeed.
+There are different surgical techniques used to insert implants.
+Let’s examine some of them and how they might affect your breastfeeding ability.

 1. Inframammary Technique

-This is one of the most popular techniques to enlarge the size of your breasts.
-It involves an incision being made under the breast.
-The implant is then placed either under the breast tissue or under the muscle.
+This is one of the most popular techniques to enlarge your breast size.
+It involves making an incision under the breast.
+The implant is placed either under the breast tissue or the muscle.

-The scarring from this surgery might not be seen, as it sits where the breast joins the chest wall.
+The scarring from this surgery might not be visible as it sits where the breast joins the chest wall.

 The impact on breastfeeding from this type of surgery is less as it doesn’t interfere with the nerves or glandular tissue.
-Although, as we have already mentioned, depending on where the implant is placed, milk supply could be reduced.
+However, milk supply could be reduced depending on where the implant is placed.

 2. Trans-Axillary Technique